 [CID 4385]

-Step-1: AP requirements [13/1510r2]
+11.11.2.2.3 Step-1 IEEE 802.11 Authentication: AP requirements [CID6028 6641] [13/1510r2]

 Upon reception of the Authentication frame, the AP shall do the following: [13/1510r2]

 If Authentication frame includes a Finite Cyclic Group field, then the AP shall first determine whether the indicated finite cyclic group in the received FILS authentication frame is supported.
 If not, it shall respond with an Authentication frame with the Authentication algorithm number set to "Fast Initial Link Setup authentication" <ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field))[13/1510r2] and the Status set to 77 (Authentication is rejected because the offered finite cyclic group is not supported) and shall terminate the exchange.
 If the group is supported or if PFS is not being used in this exchange, the AP shall check whether PMKSA caching is being attempted by the presence of the PMKID list element.
 If so, the AP checks whether any PMKSA identifier offered in the PMKID list matches an identifier for a cached PMKSA.
 If so, the AP selects a PMKID that matches and continues the FILS shared key authentication protocol using the PMK from the identified PMKSA.
 If not, the AP checks whether an EAP-Initiate/Re-Auth packet was included.
 If not, the AP shall respond with an Authentication frame with the Authentication algorithm number set to <ANA-1> and the Status set to 53 (invalid PMKID) and shall terminate the exchange.
 Otherwise, the AP shall [14/052r2]extract the EAP-Initiate/Re-auth data from the FILS [CID 2873]wrapped data field (see 8.4.2.184 (FILS Wrapped Data element)) and shall forward it to the Authentication Server.
 When applicable, the AP communicates with the Authentication Server using the same protocols [CID 2715]it uses when authenticating with EAP.
 Suitable protocols include, but are not limited to, remote authentication dial-in user service RADIUS (as specified in IETF RFC 2863-2000) and Diameter (as specified in IETF RFC 6942-2013).[13/1510r2][CID 2729][14/0823r2]